HoundSmallDemocratic Republic of the Congo

 Is the Basenji good for first-time owners?

-Basenji is usually better for owners who are already comfortable with training, routine, and breed-specific management.
-A first-time owner can succeed with the Basenji, but should get support early and be realistic about daily needs.
+Basenji is usually better for owners who enjoy independent dogs.
+A first-time owner can succeed with support, but should be ready for prey drive, escape prevention, and selective cooperation.

 How much exercise does the Basenji need?